Tigers’ Cabrera gets 3,000th hit; 33rd player to reach mark

 Still an imposing presence at 39, Cabrera made history by grounding an opposite-field single to right through the shift in the first inning of Detroit’s game against Colorado.

 Cabrera immediately raised his right arm as he headed toward first base.
-The crowd at mostly full Comerica Park gave him a rousing ovation and chanted “Miggy!
-Miggy!” while fireworks were shot out of the scoreboard.
+The crowd of 37,566 at Comerica Park gave him a rousing ovation and chanted ”Miggy!
+Miggy!” while fireworks were shot off from beyond the center field fence.

-The milestone hit came off Antonio Senzatela, a fellow Venezuelan, in the first game of a day-night doubleheader.
-Rockies shortstop José Iglesias, who played with Cabrera on the Tigers, came over to give his former teammate a big hug.
+The milestone hit came on a 1-1 pitch from Antonio Senzatela, a fellow Venezuelan, in the first game of a day-night doubleheader.
+Rockies shortstop Jose Iglesias, who played with Cabrera on the Tigers, came over to give his former teammate a big hug.

 By then, all the Tigers were streaming from the dugout to greet the newest member of baseball’s elite 3,000-hit club.
 Moments later, Cabrera went behind home plate to embrace his mother, wife, son and daughter on the field.

-When the inning ended, the scoreboard flashed “Congratulations Miggy” and Cabrera emerged from the dugout to wave to fans who had been rewarded with the highlight they came to see.
+When the inning ended, the scoreboard flashed ”Congratulations Miggy.”
+Cabrera emerged from the dugout for a curtain call, waving to fans who had been rewarded with the highlight they came to see.

+Cabrera, however, wasn’t quite done.
+He added a two-run single in the sixth, exited for a pinch-runner and drew another huge cheer.
+The Tigers went on to win 13-0.

+Cabrera kept moving up the chart with a bloop single in the first inning of the nightcap, which the Rockies won 3-2.
+He finished the day with 3,002 career hits.

 A two-time AL MVP, a Triple Crown winner and an 11-time All-Star with four batting titles, Miggy’s place among the Major League Baseball greats already was assured long before this afternoon in Detroit.